Creamy Steel Cut Oats

-- toppings of choice - banana, berries, hemp seeds, chia seeds, maple syrup, etc
+- toppings of choice: cinnamon, banana, berries, hemp seeds, chia seeds, maple syrup, etc.

-- Place oats and water into a saucepan and bring to a boil, watching carefully so the water doesn’t boil over.
+- Place oats, water and salt into a saucepan and bring to a boil, watching carefully so the water doesn’t boil over.
 Turn down heat quickly and allow the oats to simmer for 1 minute.
-Remove from heat.
-Cover with a lid and let stand overnight at room temperature.

-Let the leftover oats cool and place in the refrigerator for up to one week.
+- For storing: Let the leftover cooked oats cool and place in an airtight container in the refrigerator for up to one week.
 You can reheat the oatmeal on the stove top or in the microwave throughout the week for a quick breakfast (just add a little water or milk if it gets too thick).

 Nutrition information is automatically calculated, so should only be used as an approximation.

 I have not soaked steel oats but I have old fashioned oats.
 I have a large bag of the steel so I’m looking forward to try them.
 With my rolled oats I add either yogurt or kefir to the soaking process.
 It helps the gut to process the proteins and I love the added flavor.